 - Lowered Chin-Ups (or Lat Pulldowns): Most skinny guys can’t do sets of chin-ups with a full range until they’ve built up a significant amount of size and strength in their biceps and upper back.
 A good way to work our way there is with lowered chin-ups or lat pulldowns.
 Rows done alongside biceps curls can help, too.

 Because we aren’t locked into the powerlifting lifts, we have the option of starting with lifts that make bulking up much, much easier on beginners.
-In fact, I’d already gained 40 pounds by the time I tested our Bony to Beastly Bulking Program, and going back to these beginner variations spurred on a new wave of growth.
+In fact, I’d already gained 40 pounds by the time I tested our Bony to Beastly Bulking Program.
+Going back to these beginner variations spurred on a new wave of growth.
 That’s how I wound up gaining 55 pounds overall.

 These variations can seem simple, but their simplicity means that your muscles need to work damn hard to move the weight.
 For example, you won’t find a harder full-body lift than the goblet squat.
 You’ll often see grizzled lifters challenge themselves to see how many reps they can goblet squat with the heaviest dumbbell (often 120 pounds).